Jakho

 2. Enable Resizable BAR (if available)

-The key point is that I was surprised to find that my Gigabyte B250M motherboard did not have this option.
-After looking at many similar motherboard cases online, there was no solution, so I had to modify the BIOS to reveal hidden options.
+The key point is that I didn't expect my Gigabyte B250M motherboard to lack this option.
+After searching for many cases of the same motherboard online, there were no solutions, so I had to modify the hidden options in the BIOS.

 Using AMIBCP to Enable Hidden Options on the Motherboard#